Rhino Conservation Experiences

 The dates and preliminary schedule

-The dates of the 2024 trips in 2024 are not fixed at this time and the schedule below is preliminary and subject to change, but we hope there will not be changes.
+The dates of the 2024 trips are not fixed at this time and the schedule below is preliminary and subject to change, but will give you an idea of the itinerary.

 Travel to Johannesburg is not included in the costs of your experience, and you will be expected to arrange your own flights, but we are happy to offer advice where possible with the best flight options, etc. It will also be possible to travel with one of the accompanying trustees from a UK airport, the details are still to be confirmed at this time.